 The main museum building is set within a 28-acre park, comprising six galleries and an auditorium.
 The museum incorporates modern concepts of presentation and interactive education, featuring various maritime and naval heritage artifacts showcased through attractive dioramas, relief sculptures, murals, miniature paintings, touch screen computers, taxidermy, and ancient weapons.
 A computer-based maritime information retrieval system is also available to facilitate easy access for visitors and students.

 Hilal Park is located in the heart of a residential area.
 Although it is small by international standards, it is one of the few parks that has been well-maintained by local authorities.
 The park is lush and vibrant, filled with seasonal flowers.
-In the mornings and evenings, you’ll find serious walkers and a few joggers making use of the park, although the narrow path for walking and jogging is somewhat challenging due to the many steps.
+In the mornings and evenings, you’ll find serious walkers and a few joggers using the park, although the narrow path for walking and jogging is somewhat challenging due to the many steps.
 There is also a mosque within the park.

 The gardens are kept tidy year-round with regular lawn and plant maintenance.
 A play area for children features swings and slides.
 Parking is available alongside the park and on adjacent streets, which can cause some inconvenience to nearby residents in the evenings.
 The moderate-sized mosque serves the local community well.